 The Marina Militare is a hefty mechanical watch, weighing in at 112 grams (4 ounces).
-With the crown protector included, the timepiece’s diameter reaches 50 millimeters.
-It is 14 millimeters thick.
+With the crown protector included, the timepiece’s diameter reaches 50 millimetres.
+It is 14 millimetres thick.

-This watch incorporates a sandwich style dial.
+This watch incorporates a sandwich-style dial.
 The bottom disk is coated with luminous paint.
-The upper disk is colored black and indicators, representing one through twelve o’clock, are punched out along its outer rim.
+The upper disk is coloured black, and indicators, representing one through twelve o’clock, are punched out along its outer rim.
 A subdial at the nine o’clock position keeps track of the passing seconds.
 All hands are coated with good quality luminous paint.

 The caseback includes a large, mineral glass window.
-Though it, you can view the workings of an Asian, hand-winding 6497 movement.
+Through it, you can view the workings of an Asian, hand-winding 6497 movement.